DominikBritz/NinjaTrader-indicators-strategies/Indicators/ProperSignalBar/README.md

 Default: 4

 `BarMinBodyInTicks`

 The minimum size of the candle's body in ticks.
 One want to avoid to small candle bodies as they don't show enough momentum.
-See also `BarMinBodyInTicks`.
+See also `BarMinSizeInTicks`.

 `BarCloseToHighLowInTicks`